 The PMB serves both as property enhancer and stabilising agent.
-However, other stabilizers, in the form of organic loose cellulose fibre or bitumen pre-coated pelletized cellulose fiber, may also serve as stabilizing agent and incorporated into SMA mix to prevent undue draining during transportation and bleeding during its service life.
-Dosage rates for organic stabilising agent is 0.3% by weight of the total mix.
-Allowable tolerances of fibre dosage shall be $\pm$ 10% of the required fiber weight.
-The selected loose cellulose fibres should meet the properties described in Table 4.7.2 while the properties of bitumen pre-coated pelletized cellulose fibre shall meet the properties described Table 4.7.3.
+However, other stabilisers, in the form of organic loose cellulose fiber or bitumen pre-coated pelletised cellulose fiber, may also serve as stabilizing agent and incorporated into SMA mix to prevent undue draining during transportation and bleeding during its service life.
+Dosage rate for organic stabilising agent is 0.3% by weight of the total mix.
+Allowable tolerances of fiber dosage shall be \pm 10% of the required fiber weight.
+The selected loose cellulose fibers should meet the properties described in Table 4.7.2 while the properties of bitumen pre-coated pelletised cellulose fiber shall meet the properties described Table 4.7.3.